One-Health-Research-Consulting/open-rvfcast/README.md

 - `reports/` contains literate code for R Markdown reports generated in the analysis
 - `outputs/` contains compiled reports and figures.
+- This project uses the [{renv}](https://rstudio.github.io/renv/)
+  framework to record R package dependencies and versions.
+Packages and versions used are recorded in `renv.lock` and code used to manage dependencies is in `renv/` and other files in the root project directory.
+On starting an R session in the working directory, run `renv::restore()` to install R package dependencies.
 - This project uses the [{targets}](https://wlandau.github.io/targets-manual/) framework to organize build steps for analysis pipeline.
 The schematic figure below